thunderrabbit/barefoot_rob/content/books/slow-down/2130-wake-up-while-dreaming.md

 (*) While dreaming I often "realize" I can fly or do other things that would not be possible in physical reality... but don't usually realize I'm dreaming.

+From Gene's book _Beyond Dreaming_:

+    The primary purpose of this book is for others to learn how to awaken consciousness

+From my Book, _SLOW DOWN_

+    One of the ways to wake up is to pay attention to little details.